msaby/puppet-lamp-stack-for-omeka/README.md

         $ vagrant up

-You're virtual server has been created and you're now halfway to your new Omeka development environment!
+5. You're virtual server has been created!
+Open a browser and visit http://localhost:8888 to finish the Omeka installation.

-## Installing Omeka

-5. In terminal, issue the following command to connect to your new virtual server:
+Optional: If you'd like to access your new Omeka install via the terminal issue the following command:

         $ vagrant ssh

-6. Issue the following command to run the Omeka installation script:

-        $ sudo /opt/omeka-autoinstall.sh

-7. The script will take a few moments as it downloads Omeka, unzips it and places it in the webroot directory.
-8. You will be promptated to create a mysql username(6 character max.) and password.
-9. Open a browser and visit http://localhost:8888 to finish the Omeka installation.

 ## System Package include